 How do you go from employee to entrepreneur mindset?

-Depending on your emotional triggers, the mindset switch can happen instantly or gradually.
-However, being a full-blown entrepreneur requires enough time to learn, practice, and make mistakes, there are no shortcuts for the experience.
+Depending on how your brain is wired, the mindset switch can happen instantly or gradually.
+However, being a full-blown entrepreneur requires enough time to learn, practice, and make mistakes, there are no shortcuts to the experience.

 In order to switch your mindset from employee to entrepreneur, you must acquire these foundational psychological structures: